-7. Providing a mechanism for winding up the operations of the Commission and the equitable disposition of any surplus funds that may exist after the termination of the compact after the payment and/or reserving of all of its debts and obligations;
+7. Providing a mechanism for winding up the operations of the Commission and the equitable disposition of any surplus funds that may exist after the termination of the Compact after the payment and/or reserving of all of its debts and obligations;

-8. Publishing its bylaws and filing a copy thereof, and a copy of any amendment thereto, with the appropriate agency or officer in each of the member states, if any;
+8. The Commission shall publish its bylaws and file a copy thereof, and a copy of any amendment thereto, with the appropriate agency or officer in each of the member states, if any.

-9. Maintaining its financial records in accordance with the bylaws; and
+9. The Commission shall maintain its financial records in accordance with the bylaws.

-10. Meeting and taking such actions as are consistent with the provisions of this compact and the bylaws.
+10. The Commission shall meet and take such actions as are consistent with the provisions of this Compact and the bylaws.